 For the purposes of the application of paragraph (c) of section 35B(3) of the new Act to a person who was employed as a manager immediately before the commencement day, the period referred to in that paragraph is to be taken to be the period of 12 months after that day.

-[Clause 8 inserted by No. 73 of 2006 s.
+[Clause 8 inserted: No. 73 of 2006 s.
 104.]

 9. References to Liquor Licensing Court and Liquor Licensing Court judge